kelvinagyareyeboah/os-for-iot/README.md

 - Apply fundamental **Operating System concepts** in a real project
 - Design and implement a functional system architecture
 - Practice **collaborative software development** using Git and GitHub
-- Document and present the system clearly for academic evaluation
+- Document and present the system clearly for aluation

 ---